J. Christopher Giancarlo: Personal life

-Giancarlo is married to Regina (Regina Marie Beyel) and has three children.
-Giancarlo is a former board chairman of the French American Academy and a former member of the borough of Haworth, New Jersey Board of Adjustment.
+Giancarlo is married to Regina Marie Beyel and has three children.
+He is a former board chairman of the French American Academy and a former member of the borough of Haworth, New Jersey board of adjustment.
 Giancarlo plays banjo and guitar and is a former member and co-founder of the "Slacks," a north NJ music band.
-His banjo playing can be heard on the album "Grand Reveal" by British recording artist Mike Marlin that was released on April 8, 2013.
+His banjo playing can be heard on the album "Grand Reveal" by British recording artist Mike Marlin that was released in April 2013.
 Giancarlo is a practicing Catholic.